tshepang/blog/content/computing/FLOSS I use a-lot.rst

   - **Emacs**: my favorite
-  - **Vim**: it happens to be installed on a lot of systems at work, and I do like it some
+  - **Vim**: it happens to be installed on a lot of systems at work, and I do like it somewhat

 * software development